What We Do

 Each year the Martha's Vineyard Shellfish Group publishes a Seed Shellfish Distribution Report.
 You can find our reports from as far back at 1999 under the "reports" tab.

 Experimenting with Kelp culture: The MVSG has been investigating the potential for seaweed culture under funding from the Edey Foundation.
-This past season (2015/2016) was our first real success story as we managed to produce high quality kelpling spools of the species Saccharina latissima in our new nursery.
+2016 was our first real success story as we produced high quality kelpling spools of the species Saccharina latissima in our new nursery.
 A kelp line was deployed on the Cottage City Oysters site in OB as a first attempt to grow the kelp to market size.
 With every road block we learn more about this new crop.
 We have secured another season of funding and should be producing kelp lines next fall to deploy all over Vineyard waters to identify the best possible conditions for its success.

 The shellfish raised by the MVSG are filter feeders and require several species of phytoplankton to grow and thrive.
 The species grown in our green house are Tetraselmis chui, a high lipid strain, a Tahitian strain of Isochrysis galbana, and the diatoms (silicaecous life-forms) Thalassiosira weissfloggii, Chaetoceros graclis, and a high lipid strain of Chaetoceros neogracili ("Chaet B").